-In addition, we have agreed to grant the Representative non-redeemable warrants to purchase an amount equal to five percent (5%) of the ADSs sold in the offering, which warrants will be exercisable 12 months after the closing of the offering, have a three (3) year term after the effective date of the registration statement, of which this prospectus forms part, and a cashless exercise feature.
-Such warrants are exercisable at a price of 125% of the public offering price of the ADSs offered pursuant to this offering.
+In addition, we have agreed to grant the underwriter non-redeemable warrants to purchase an amount equal to percent (%) of the ADSs sold in the offering, which warrants will be exercisable six months after the closing of the offering, have a three (3) year term after the effective date of the registration statement, of which this prospectus forms part, and a cashless exercise feature.
+Such warrants are exercisable at a price of public offering price of the ADSs offered pursuant to this offering.
 We will register the ADSs underlying the Underwriter Warrants and will file all necessary undertakings in connection therewith.
-The Underwriter Warrants shall not be sold during the Offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of 360 days immediately following the date of effectiveness, except that they may be transferred to any member participating in the Offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction for the remainder of the time period.
+The Underwriter Warrants shall not be sold during the Offering, or sold, transferred, assigned, pledged, or hypothecated, or be the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person for a period of 180 days immediately following the date of effectiveness, except that they may be transferred to any member participating in the Offering and the officers or partners thereof, if all securities so transferred remain subject to the lock-up restriction for the remainder of the time period.
 The Underwriter Warrants may be exercised as to all or a lesser number of ADSs, will provide for cashless exercise and will contain provisions for one demand registration of the sale of the underlying ADSs at the Company's expense, an additional demand registration at the warrant holders' expense, and unlimited "piggyback" registration rights for a period of three years after the effective date of the registration statement at the Company's expense.
-The Underwriter Warrants shall further provide for adjustment in the number and price of such warrants (and the ADSs underlying such warrants) in the event of recapitalization, merger or other structural transaction to prevent dilution.
-The Representative will have the option to exercise their warrants at any time, provided that such ADSs are account holders.
-Other than the prospectus in electronic format, the information on the underwriters' websites and any information contained in any other website maintained by the underwriters are not part of the prospectus or the registration statement of which this prospectus forms a part, has not been approved and/or endorsed by us or the underwriters in their capacity as underwriters and should not be relied upon by investors.
+The Underwriter's Warrants shall further provide for adjustment in the number and price of such warrants (and the ADSs underlying such warrants) in the event of recapitalization, merger or other structural transaction to prevent dilution.
+The underwriter will have the option to exercise their warrants at any time, provided that such ADSs are not transferred during the lock-up period; the 180-day lock period will remain on these underlying ADSs.